 c.
 Compact the sample for direct shear testing to 98 percent of the maximum dry density and within one percent of optimum moisture content as determined in 840.03.E.2.b.

 d.
-Perform the direct shear test three times at normal stresses of 10, 20, and 40 pounds per square inch (70, 140, 280 kPa).
+Perform the direct shear test three times at normal stresses of 10, 20, and 40 pounds per square inch.

 e.
 Plot the maximum shear stress versus the normal stress for each test.
 Draw a straight line that is a best fit to the three points using the least-squares method.
 Determine the internal angle of friction by measuring the angle of the best fit line from horizontal.